Bio-Prime/documentation/docs/SpecificationsOfBioPrime.md

 Good documentation constitutes an essential part of the quality assurance system and is key to operating in compliance with GMP requirements, so with this document we provide you a description of the functions of the repository, instructions and procedures, written in an instructional form.
 The document contains:

 * review of the repository with a use – case diagram
-* description of user access control
+* detailed description of user access control
 * functional requirements of individual parts of the repository
 * user view, that represents the final appearance of the repository